openings-dev/data/README.md

 # openings-data

-Public data pipeline and snapshot repository for `openings.dev`.
+Public data pipeline and static JSON API for `openings.dev`.

-This repository stores:

-- `src/modules/catalog/repositories.json`: source repository catalog.
-- `snapshots/opportunities/index.json`: global segmented snapshot index.
-- `snapshots/opportunities/countries/*`: country indexes and repository shards.
+This repository owns the source catalog, GitHub ingestion pipeline, normalized opportunity snapshots, and static API files consumed by the front-end through raw GitHub URLs.

-## Why This Repository Is Structured This Way
+## Repository Role

-The opportunities dataset is intentionally segmented to keep the repository fast and maintainable:

-- primary segmentation by country (`countries/<countryCode>/...`);
-- secondary segmentation by repository (`countries/<countryCode>/repositories/*.json`);
-- incremental writes (only changed files are updated);
-- smaller diffs and cleaner pull requests;
-- no monolithic `snapshots/opportunities.json`.

-This design avoids giant files, improves Git performance, and makes partial updates predictable.
+`openings-dev/data` is the data publication layer.
+It is intentionally separate from the front-end:

+- the data repo generates and stores publishable JSON snapshots;
+- the front-end reads those snapshots remotely from `raw.githubusercontent.com`;
+- the front-end must not copy, import, or mock these JSON files locally.

 ## Architecture